Frequently asked questions

 Afraid not, our business is entirely run on the profits we make on painting pottery.
 These profits pay our rent, our staff and our bills.
 If we let customers bring their own pottery and just charge the £5 studio fee, the business will no longer be viable and we’d have to close down – and nobody wants that to happen do they?!

 Sorry, no. Our insurance and mental stability does not allow minors to be left in the studio without adult supervision.
 We recommend that children are supervised at all times, especially if they are little ones.
 If you need to pop out and your children are still painting, they can stay but remain your responsibility.
+If you’ve booked your child onto a workshop however, you do need to leave them here as these are drop-off sessions unless you have booked a place for yourself.

 Yes of course, we love to paint on your behalf and are happy to discuss any ideas you may have.
 We will do our best to source the item you’d like painted with any design of your choice.
 Anniversary plates are very popular but even just a personalised mug, especially for a teacher.
 Pop in or email us to discuss your ideas and we will put a quote together and get back to you as soon as possible.

 Our late night opening is for adults only from 6pm until 9pm on Thursday evenings.
+You are able to bring a bottle and some nibbles, but please no hot food.

 Our studio has very small step across the front door, and can be accessed by a wheelchair without any problem.
 Our toilet is at the back of the building and is very small, but other than that, we welcome wheelchairs!